 Gotland’s Other Fishing Stations

 There were fishing stations all around the coast, and you can still see the remains of many of them.
-We drove to the other side of the island, to the village of Grynge.
+I drove to the other side of the island, to the village of Grynge.
 The huts here are more substantial, being built of stone, and some of them are now used as holiday homes.
 You can see evidence of the village’s past in the two stone beacons on the hillside; these would once have been topped with bundles of fire to guide returning ships safely into the harbour.

-Our last stop was at Kovik.
+My last stop was at Kovik.
 This is a living museum, which has brought together huts and fishing equipment from around the island.
 Here you can explore the inside of a hut, and the yard where the fishermen hung out their nets out to dry.
 There are stone jetties and a light pole to hold the burning beacon.